Why and How to Lime a Lawn

 Soil pH Update

-Time to think back to your chemistry lessons: Your lawn’s soil can be classified as acidic, neutral, or alkaline, which can be described by a pH value ranging between 0 and 14.
-A pH value below 7.0 is considered acidic, a value of 7.0 is neutral, and a pH above 7.0 is alkaline.
+Time to think back to your chemistry lessons: Your lawn’s soil can be classified as acidic, neutral, or alkaline, described by a pH value range between 0 and 14.
+A pH value below 7.0 is considered acidic, 7.0 is neutral, and a pH above 7.0 is alkaline.
+For healthy grass, knowing why, how, and when to soil-test your yard is essential.

-Strongly acidic soils, which have a pH less than or equal to 5.5, are prone to the following deficiencies:
+Strongly acidic soils, which have a pH less than or equal to 5.5, are prone to the following issues:

-• Reduced nutrient uptake.
-Liming the lawn helps make the nutrients more available.
+• Reduced nutrient uptake: Liming the lawn helps make nutrients like phosphorus, potassium, and nitrogen more available.

-• Increased availability of aluminum and manganese, which can be toxic to lawn grass.
+• Increased toxicity: Acidic soils often mean a higher availability of aluminum and manganese, which can be toxic to lawn grass.

 How to Lime a Lawn